-When I first learned about modern day slavery, and the fact that there are at least 27 million enslaved people around the world, who are bought and sold for sexual exploitation, hard labor, domestic work, and as soldiers, I felt shock, sickened and overwhelmed.
+When I first learned about human trafficking and modern day slavery, and the fact that there are at least 27 million enslaved people around the world, who are bought and sold for sexual exploitation, hard labor, domestic work, and as soldiers, I felt shock, sickened and overwhelmed.
 To be honest, my first instinct was to avoid the pain by turning away from the problem.
 "What can I do about it?," I thought.
 Like many people, I was paralyzed by the enormity of the problem.
 Thankfully, I soon learned that there are many very successful efforts all over the world to combat slavery, restore victims, and prevent trafficking.

-Along with my husband and concerned friends, we wanted to be part of that solution, so we created Made By Survivors to provide concrete help to people hurt by slavery: especially women and children.
+Along with my husband and concerned friends, we wanted to be part of that solution, so we created Made By Survivors to provide concrete help to people hurt by human trafficking: especially women and children.
 Our goal was and is to help these individuals, share the cause in a way people could hear and understand, and be part of a global community who are proving every day that slavery can and will be ended.

 Understanding the basic facts about slavery is important - and I've shared the answers to most commonly asked questions below.
 I hope you will be inspired to learn more, but also to get involved and become a modern day abolitionist yourself.
 You can start simply, by purchasing products, making a donation, or sponsoring a child.
 You can share this information and encourage friends to get involved.
 You can ignite a modern day abolitionist movement in your own community.